-Priority Actions Status Progress of Australian Government Response (Year One) 4.1 All jurisdictions resource contemporary and evidence-based training for clinical and other health staff.
+Priority Actions Status Progress of Australian Government Response 4.1 All jurisdictions resource contemporary and evidence-based training for clinical and other health staff.
 All jurisdictions implement contemporary compassion-based training for frontline workers that enable them to respond to distress - especially those providing financial, employment and relationship support to people experiencing distress.
-Activity five of the NSPLSP includes a focus on national suicide prevention training A Mental Health and Suicide Prevention Unit has been established in the Australian Public Service Commission and includes a focus on public sector capability building The 2021-22 Budget included support for general practitioners and other medical practitioners by providing specialised training and resources to enhance their capacity to address mental health concerns of patients The government is also providing compassion-based training for workers in the justice system supporting people with mental health conditions \$60.7 million has been committed to implement the 10-year National Mental Health Workforce Strategy (the Strategy), to deliver a sustainable, skilled, supported and equitably distributed mental health workforce to meet Australia's current and future needs.
+Activity five of the NSPLSP includes a focus on national suicide prevention training.
+A Mental Health and Suicide Prevention Unit has been established in the Australian Public Service Commission and includes a focus on public sector capability building.
+The 2021-22 Budget included support for general practitioners and other medical practitioners by providing specialised training and resources to enhance their capacity to address mental health concerns of patients.
+The government is also providing compassion-based training for workers in the justice system supporting people with mental health conditions. \$60.7 million has been committed to implement the 10-year National Mental Health Workforce Strategy to deliver a sustainable, skilled, supported and equitably distributed mental health workforce to meet Australia's current and future needs.
 The Australian Government is working with states and territories to establish a national Distress Intervention Trial.
-An agreement has been reached with NSW and QLD to fund two trials in each jurisdiction 4.2 The National Office of Suicide Prevention works with all jurisdictions and relevant stakeholders to lead the development of a national suicide prevention workforce strategy.
-The NSPO has been established but there is no significant progress on this priority at this stage The National Agreement commits to the NSPO developing a National Suicide Prevention Workforce Strategy that will include government departments, social services, educators, employer groups, miscellaneous service providers, community-based organisations and other settings where a risk of suicide may present for individuals The NSPO needs to be properly resources to undertake this significant work
+Bilateral agreements will fund trials in NSW, QLD and Victoria.
+This trial will include distress intervention training for all frontline workers and can support individuals with or without a presentation related to suicidal intent.
+4.2 The National Office of Suicide Prevention works with all jurisdictions and relevant stakeholders to lead the development of a national suicide prevention workforce strategy.
+The NSPO has been established and will progress the development of a National Suicide Prevention Workforce Strategy following the development of the new National Strategy.
+The National Strategy, currently being developed by the NSPO, will include priority actions that aim to build suicide prevention workforces and lay the groundwork ahead of the National Suicide Prevention Workforce Strategy.
+The National Agreement commits to the NSPO developing a National Suicide Prevention Workforce Strategy that will include government departments, social services, educators, employer groups, miscellaneous service providers, community-based organisations and other settings where a risk of suicide may be present for individuals.
+The NSPO needs to be properly resourced to undertake this significant work and further government investment may be required to address immediate workforce gaps.

 Training for evidence-based suicide prevention capability should be as common in the community as CPR and First-Aid.
 The Final Advice recognises this for clinical and health staff and frontline workers supporting people experiencing distress.
-While \$18 million over three years in the NSPLP will provide some investment in this training, more is required and additional resources are needed to build community capability.